 One: Cook the pasta for 8-10 minutes.
 You don't want to fully cook it.

 Two: In a bowl, mix together the chopped spinach, ricotta, thyme, salt, pepper and Parmesan. (a).
 Mix well (b).

-Three: Sauté the chopped shallots until softened (about 3-4 minutes).
-Add the tomatoes, red pepper and sun-dried tomatoes.
-Cook for 5 minutes on low, crushing the tomatoes if required.
-Drain the pasta and add to the sauce.
+Three: Sauté the chopped shallots and garlic until softened (about 3-4 minutes).
+Add the tomatoes, red pepper and sun-dried tomatoes (a).
+Cook for 5 minutes on low, crushing the tomatoes if required (b).
+Drain the pasta and add to the sauce (c).
 Mix well so that all the pasta is coated.

 Four: Add half the pasta to a large baking dish.
-Add spoonfuls of the spinach and ricotta mix and spread out as well as possible.
+Add spoonfuls of the spinach and ricotta mix and spread out as well as possible (a).
 It doesn't have to be completely spread out as it will melt when baking.
-Cover with the remaining pasta.
+Cover with the remaining pasta (b).

 Health benefits of spinach

 This pasta bake is bursting with spinach.
 We have packed as much of it in as we physically could and not only does it give it a nice pop of flavour, but it gives the dish a nutrient boost too.

 Spinach, which belongs to the same family as chard, beetroot and quinoa (the chenopodiaceae family), has a similar bitter and salty flavour, and it is so versatile.
 Spinach is a great source of iron, which can really boost your energy levels.
 Iron has a key role in the function of red blood cells, and these help to transport oxygen around the body, which supports energy production.

 Spinach is also great for heart health.
 It is naturally rich in compounds called nitrates and these may help improve blood flow and pressure by relaxing the blood vessels.
 Spinach is also a great source of vitamin K, magnesium and calcium.